microsoft/api-guidelines/graph/patterns/alternate-key.md

 All entities in our system are identified by an UUID - which guarantees uniqueness.
 Often though, that same entity can also be uniquely identified by an alternative, more convenient attribute.

-Take a look at the `user` entity: while the UUID remains a perfectly valid way to get the entity details, the `mail` address is also an unique attribute that could be used to identify it.
+Take a look at the `user` entity: while the `id` remains a perfectly valid way to get the entity details, the `mail` address is also an unique attribute that could be used to identify it.

 While it is still possible to use the oData filter, such as